What is Dyslexia Writing Like? Learn More via Great Examples

 Spelling Remediation: Tenth Grade Dyslexia Writing Sample

-I also really began focusing on trying to help my son with his spelling issues now that he was reading and writing without having to work so doggone hard to write.
+I also really began focusing on trying to help my child with his spelling issues now that he was reading and writing without having to work so doggone hard to write.
 I researched to figure out WHAT WORKS for spelling when a child has severe dyslexia.
 You’ll see marked-up in the type-written dyslexia writing sample.

 Spelling Remediation: Tenth Grade Dyslexia Writing Sample

 When researching educational studies, I learned that the “Self-Correction” method of spelling helped improve chronic spelling issues more than any other method.
 Keep in mind, this method only works AFTER a child knows all of the spelling rules.
 Your child has to be able to recognize the correct spelling in a list of words even if he can’t spell it off the top of his head.
-This sample shows my “mark-ups” (highlighting and underlines) to help my son see where his spelling errors were.
+This sample shows my “mark-ups” (highlighting and underlines) to help my child see where his spelling errors were.

 AFTER Remediation: Twelfth Grade Dyslexia Writing Sample